jasonqiu212/feature-branch-workflow/.github/steps/1-create-a-branch.md

 ### Why use the feature branch workflow?

-**No broken code in `main`**: The encapsulation of features into dedicated branches makes it easy for developers to work on features without disturbing the main codebase.
+:muscle: **No broken code in `main`**: The encapsulation of features into dedicated branches makes it easy for developers to work on features without disturbing the main codebase.
 Thus, the `main` branch will never contain broken code.

-**Easy to collaborate**: The compartmentalization of feature branches makes it easy for multiple developers to work on features without interfering others.
+:busts_in_silhouette: **Easy to collaborate**: The compartmentalization of feature branches makes it easy for multiple developers to work on features without interfering others.
 Without using branches, developers may resort to modifying the main codebase directly.
 As a result, developers may write code that breaks ongoing features done by others.

 Feature branching also makes it possible to use **pull requests**.
 They give developers an opportunity to receive feedback and approval on their feature before being merged into the `main` branch.

-**Popularity**: The core idea of the feature branch workflow is used by many other Git workflows, such as: [GitHub flow](https://docs.github.com/en/get-started/using-github/github-flow) and [forking workflow](https://www.atlassian.com/git/tutorials/comparing-workflows/forking-workflow).
+:sparkles: **Popularity**: The core idea of the feature branch workflow is used by many other Git workflows, such as: [GitHub flow](https://docs.github.com/en/get-started/using-github/github-flow) and [forking workflow](https://www.atlassian.com/git/tutorials/comparing-workflows/forking-workflow).

 ### :keyboard: Activity: Create a local feature branch